aritro6/Teacher-Rating/pair_morning.md

 <br>

 # EXTRA CREDIT:
-**MEDIUM**: Find all the 3-player combinations have MORE at bats, in addition to the the rest of the moneyball criteria.
+**MEDIUM:** Find all the 3-player combinations have MORE at bats, in addition to the the rest of the moneyball criteria.

-**HARD**:  Find *all* the positions the players we lost played, then... return only 3-player combinations that also played the same positions and fit our other criteria.
+**HARD:**:  Find *all* the positions the players we lost played, then... return only 3-player combinations that also played the same positions and fit our other criteria.

-**Hint** You might want to use this python library:
+**Hint:** You might want to use this python library:
 ```python
 from itertools import combinations
 ```